 Generate Your Idaho Small Claims Forms

-Answer a few plain-English questions and SmallClaimsHelper drafts your completed claim and a judge script for Idaho — ready to review and file for $19.
+Answer some plain-English prompts and SmallClaimsHelper builds your completed claim and courtroom judge script for Idaho, ready to review and file for $19.

 Start My Claim — $19

-This page is general information, not legal advice.
-Idaho small claims forms, fees, and limits change over time and can vary by county — always use the current official forms and verify requirements with your court before you file.
+Treat this as general guidance rather than legal advice.
+In Idaho, small claims forms, fees, and dollar limits shift over time and differ by county, so use the latest official forms and check with your local court before filing.